10 Common Birds in Ontario- How to Attract & Food

 Photo by Skyler Ewing / Pexels

-Different robins may prefer other foods.
-But common foods that blue American robins may enjoy include insects, earthworms, berries, and fruits.
+Different robins may prefer other foods, but common foods that blue American robins may enjoy include insects, earthworms, berries, and fruits.

-The American robin belongs to the thrush family and is related to the bluebird.
+• It belongs to the thrush family and is related to the bluebird.
 The American robin is a member of the thrush family and is closely related to the bluebird, hermit thrush, and wood thrush.
-It was once known as the robin redbreast.

-How to attract:
+2.3.
+How to Attract:

 Some good methods to attract American robins include placing a bird feeder in your yard and creating a bird-friendly environment by planting native plants and trees such as dogwoods, elderberries, hawthorns, hollies, and serviceberries.

-1. The Black-capped Chickadee:
+3. The Black-capped Chickadee

 This cute bird is loved for its cheerful “chick-a-dee-dee-dee” melody.
 It has a black bib and cap and white cheeks.
 Their back and wings are dark greys, and their belly is white.
-Black-capped chickadees are small, that are common in Ontario and are mostly seen in backyards in southern Ontario.

 The black-capped chickadees are well-known for their bravery.
 They can stand up to larger birds like jays and crows to protect their territory.